MP Estate Planning UK

 The Role of Life Insurance in Estate Planning

 Inheritance tax can be a significant burden on your loved ones; life insurance can provide a much-needed safety net.
-At its core, life insurance is designed to offer financial protection to your family after you’re gone.
-By incorporating life insurance into your estate plan, you can ensure that your heirs have the necessary funds to cover inheritance tax liabilities without having to dip into the estate’s assets.
+By incorporating life insurance into your estate plan, you can ensure that your heirs have the necessary funds to cover the IHT bill without having to sell the family home or liquidate assets during the probate process — when all sole-name assets are frozen.

 How Life Insurance Can Cover Inheritance Tax